To access the advanced settings, click the Advanced Settings button at the bottom of the window.

 This feature assumes that the destination is not modified outside of the task's purview.
 This is not an insignificant assumption, and that's why this feature is disabled by default.
 You must assess your usage of the destination when deciding whether to use this feature.
 If you make modifications to the destination outside of CCC, or by another CCC backup task, then those modifications may not be accommodated for (or corrected, for example, if you deleted something from the destination) when this feature is enabled.

-If you ever want to verify that the destination is whole, you can right-click on the Quick Update button and choose the Standard Copy option to have CCC do a one-time enumeration of the entire source and destination.
+If you ever want to verify that the destination is whole, you can click the Standard Copy button (adjacent to the Start button) to have CCC do a one-time enumeration of the entire source and destination.